milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 ### Installing on your page

-To install Prism on your webpage you need to [download](http://prismjs.com/download.html) the files `prism.js` and `prism.css` choosing your desire theme and required settings.
+To install PrismJS on your webpage you need to [download](http://prismjs.com/download.html) the files `prism.js` and `prism.css` choosing your desire theme and required settings.

 Here, JavaScript file `prism.js` is your settings and CSS file `prism.css` is your theme styles.